oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 - Sometimes, GitHub comments in the main conversation thread don't have a reply box.
 This seems to be a quirk with GitHub: apparently the reply box doesn't show up on outdated threads if you're currently in the middle of a review (or a reply to someone else's review) that you haven't submitted.
 After you submit the review, the reply field should show up again.

+- If you want to do a codebase change that is large and somewhat repetitive, do a small trial PR first for a limited subset of the change, and check with reviewers whether the approach makes sense.
+Then, only do the full change after getting that trial PR merged (or at least approved by all reviewers).
+   - This helps because, if you just did the full PR at the outset instead, then if a reviewer requests changes to the approach, you'd need to go back and modify all the files.
+On the other hand, with a trial PR, addressing an initial round of changes is less work, and by the time you get to the full PR, you'd already know what you need to do!

 - To find the author of a particular change in a file, run this command:

   ```